Random Surfaces with Boundary: Proof

 The boundary of $S'$ or $T'$ consists of $m$ edges, inserted at a random subset of the $N$ polygon corners.
 Without loss of generality, we select the corners counterclockwise next to the non-boundary edges labeled~$\{1, \dots, m\}$.
 Indeed, this choice is independent of the gluing, and uniform from all subsets of $m$ corners.
 Wherever we insert some boundary edges, the polygon corners no longer meet at an internal vertex, but rather at the boundary vertices that connect those new edges.
 In terms of $\gamma$, the cycles that contain any of the labels $\{1, \dots, m\}$ now correspond to boundary components, and not to internal vertices.

 In conclusion, both the number of internal vertices and the number of boundary components can be read off from the random permutation~$\gamma$.
+From the cycle types of $\alpha$ and $\beta$ in the model $T'(n,m)$ it follows that $\gamma$~is even iff $N/2$ is even, while $\gamma$ is even iff $N/2$ is odd in~$S'(n,m)$.

-The main result we use from Gamburd and Chmutov--Pittel is that $\gamma$ is approximately uniform.
-More precisely, up to an $O(1/N)$ total variation distance, $\gamma$~follows the distribution of a uniformly random order-$N$ permutation, conditioned to be either even or odd according to the parity of $N/2$~\cite[Th~2.2]{chmutov2016surface}.
-Recall that the \emph{total variation distance} between the distributions of $\gamma$ and~$\gamma'$ is defined as $\max_E|P(\gamma \in E) - P(\gamma' \in E)|$.
+The main result we use from Gamburd and Chmutov--Pittel is that in both models $\gamma$ is approximately uniform.
+More precisely, up to an $O(1/N)$ total variation distance, $\gamma$~follows the distribution of a uniformly random order-$N$ permutation in the appropriate parity class~\cite[Th~2.2]{chmutov2016surface}.
+Recall that the \emph{total variation distance} between the distributions of $\gamma$ and~$\gamma'$ is defined as~$\max_E|P(\gamma \in E) - P(\gamma' \in E)|$.

-A classical method to count the cycles of a permutation $\gamma$ defines $X_k(\gamma)=1$ if $k$ is the smallest number in its cycle, and $0$ otherwise.
+A classical method for counting the cycles of a permutation $\gamma$ defines $X_k(\gamma)=1$ if $k$ is the smallest number in its cycle, and $0$ otherwise.
 Since every cycle contains one minimum, we sum these indicators.
 Moreover, in our setting we can distinguish between $B$ cycles that correspond to boundaries, and $I$ that correspond to internal vertices, as follows.